godotengine/godot-website/collections/_article/year-in-review-2024.md

 ## February
 As part of our social media expansion, we also created an [official Godot Engine account](https://www.twitch.tv/godotengine_official) on the streaming platform Twitch.

-Using it to check on Godot game development streamers resulted in [this funny compilation](https://www.youtube.com/watch?v=Ed9xuwtmoUw) — both the content creators and their viewers expressed happiness that the communities they had built were being recognized.
+Using it to check on Godot game development streamers resulted in [this funny compilation](https://www.youtube.com/watch?v=Ed9xuwtmoUw) — both the content creators and their viewers expressed happiness that the communities they had built were being recognized by us.

-Logically, the next step was to hand over the reins of the channel to some of these talented developers.
+Logically, the next step was to hand over the reigns of the channel to some of these talented developers directly.
 You can find the [takeover recordings](https://youtube.com/playlist?list=PLeG_dAglpVo5vWX06WyYThUOydLVmb1Iu&si=WBi8qIJEaSHh42NN) on [our YouTube](https://www.youtube.com/@GodotEngineOfficial).

 <div class="year-2024-game">
   <div class="year-2024-game-image">